slamora/brackets-wiki/Brackets-Screenshots.md

-Here are some screenshots of Brackets as of sprint 7 (click on the thumbnails to see them full size).
+Here are some screenshots of Brackets as of Release 44 (click on the thumbnails to see them full size).

 **Overall Brackets UI**